Reactivity, Aggression, Separation Anxiety, Barking, Biting, Fearfulness, Guarding, Jumping, Pulling, House-Training, Recall and Any Other Issues...

 I am very proud to be a Professional Member of the Association of Professional Dog Trainers (APDT), the Pet Professional Guild (PPG), the Complimentary Medical Association (CMA) and am an authorized Mentor Trainer for Animal Behavior College (ABC).
 I am completing my membership in the International Association of Animal Behavior Consultants (IAABC) and the International Association of Canine Professionals (IACP).

-I see clients in Jacksonville one day a week, in St. Augustine one day a week and will travel as far south as Ocala.
+I see clients in Jacksonville one day a week, St. Augustine one day a week and travel as far north as Lake City and as far south as Ocala.